 How to Clear Chrome Browsing Data on Exit

-You can automatically clear your Chrome browsing data every time you close the browser by enabling a specific setting.
+Clearing Chrome browsing data automatically when you exit the browser is possible by turning on a specific setting.

 Open Chrome, go to Settings > Privacy and security.
 Under “Site settings” or “Clear browsing data,” find and enable the “On exit” feature to choose what data clears automatically when you close the browser.